QingLu-USF/Notes_Gitbook/WritingRPackages.md

 > }
 >

-**Step 3:** Create a DESCRIPTION file in the R project directory, which is a plain text file without extension.
+**Step 3:** Create a DESCRIPTION file in the R project directory (**Note:** not the "R" folder), which is a plain text file without extension.
 This file will hold some of the meta-data on the R package.
 For example, something like the following:

 > Package: FirstTry